The location where Paola Illera's body was found

 Aerial image

-This aerial image highlights the distance between the apartment building and the site where the young girl's body was discovered.
+This aerial image highlights the distance between the apartment building and the site where the body was discovered.

 The absence of blood at the crime scene indicated that she wasn't murdered there.

-This raises questions about how Kee managed to move Illera so far without being spotted.
-According to locals, the pedestrian walkways between these two places can be pretty empty at night.
+This raises questions about how Kee managed to move Illera so far without being seen.
+Locals have said that the pedestrian walkways between these two places are empty at night.

 At the time of the murder, it was dark outside.
 Furthermore, the crime rate was much higher in the early 1990s.
-Therefore, it stands to reason that most people actively avoided these places at night.
-The presence of syringes at the crime scene backs this up, as drug users will typically drift toward secluded areas.
+As a result, most people would have been actively avoiding these places.
+The presence of syringes at the crime scene backs this up, as habitual drug users will typically drift toward secluded areas.

 Despite this, it was still incredibly risky, especially seeing as Illera's family began searching for her at around 5 p.m.
 The logistics of carrying a dead body across half a mile in a city without being seen would have also been difficult.

-Notably, in September of 1997, he used a shopping cart to transport one of his victims to a rooftop, where he set her on fire.
-Therefore, it is plausible that he used a similar method to move Paola's remains.
+In September 1997, Kee used a shopping cart to transport one of his victims to a rooftop.
+Therefore, it is plausible that he used a similar method to move Illera's remains.

 Johalis Castro